-Doric Nimrod Air Two Limited ("the Company") is a Guernsey domiciled company.
-Its 172,500,000 ordinary preference shares have been admitted to trading on the Specialist Fund Segment (SFS) of the London Stock Exchange's Main Market.
-The market capitalisation of the Company was GBP 136.5 million as of 30 June 2021.
+Doric Nimrod Air Three Limited ("the Company", and together with its subsidiary DNA Alpha Ltd. "the Group") is a Guernsey domiciled company.
+Its 220 million ordinary preference shares ("the Equity") have been admitted to trading on the Specialist Fund Segment (SFS) of the London Stock Exchange's Main Market.
+The market capitalisation of the Company was GBP 86.9 million as of 30 June 2021.